awsdocs/amazon-ecs-developer-guide/doc_source/retrieve-ecs-optimized_AMI.md

   ```

 **Example Retrieving the metadata of a specific Amazon ECS\-optimized Amazon Linux AMI version**
 Retrieve the metadata of a specific Amazon ECS\-optimized Amazon Linux AMI version using the AWS CLI with the following AWS CLI command\.
 Replace the AMI name with the name of the Amazon ECS\-optimized Amazon Linux AMI to retrieve\.
-For more information about the available versions, see [Amazon ECS\-Optimized Amazon Linux AMI Versions](ecs-ami-versions.md)\.
+For more information about the available versions, see [Amazon ECS\-optimized AMI Versions](ecs-ami-versions.md)\.

 ```
 aws ssm get-parameters --names /aws/service/ecs/optimized-ami/amazon-linux/amzn-ami-2017.09.l-amazon-ecs-optimized --region us-east-1